Magister Juris

-Master of Jurisprudence at the universities of Durham and Birmingham

-Whereas the Oxford MJur is a taught degree, the MJur programmes offered by Durham and Birmingham are research degrees.
-It is awarded on the basis of a candidate's thesis (usually 40,000 words) in an approved area of law, under the supervision of an academic staff.
-The MJur must demonstrate an advanced understanding of the subject but – in contrast to a PhD – need not constitute an original contribution to knowledge or reach a standard worthy of publication.
-Unlike LLM or Oxford's MJur dissertations, MJur degrees at Durham and Birmingham are examined by appointed internal and external examiners, for which a report is prepared.
-A viva voce, an essential component of PhDs at British universities, is unusual for MJur degrees.

-Ireland

-University College Dublin offers the Masters in Common Law (MCL/ Magisterii in Jure Communi, M.Jur.Com), an advanced two-year programme for non-law graduates.
-The degree is a qualifying law degree for admittance to the entrance exams of the Honorable Society of King's Inns.
+Austria

+The traditional (pre-Bologna process) law degree in Austria is the Magister or Magistra der Rechtswissenschaften (Mag. iur.).
+This has a minimum duration of four years, but normally takes four and a half to five years.
+This remains the preferred route for law students in Austria despite the existence of a post-Bologna process Bachelor of Laws plus Master of Laws route.

 Germany

 Historically, German law students did not receive any academic degree upon completion of their curriculum.
 Instead, after usually four or five years of study, students sit their First State Examination (Erstes Staatsexamen) in Law, which is administered by the ministry of justice of the respective state, not the university.
 More recently, however, some universities have begun to award their students a Magister Juris upon passing the First State Examination, in order to indicate the equivalence of the education to a master's degree in other disciplines.
 Examples include the universities of Cologne, Constance and Heidelberg.
 Other German universities are awarding a Diplom-Jurist degree to their law examinees, following the same principle.